sveawebpay/php-integration/apidoc/files/BuildOrder/RowBuilders/OrderRow.php.txt

     public $amountExVat;

     /**
-     * Precisely two of these values must be set in the WebPayItem object:  AmountExVat, AmountIncVat or VatPercent for Orderrow.
+     * Required - precisely two of these values must be set in the WebPayItem object:  AmountExVat, AmountIncVat or VatPercent for Orderrow.
      * Use functions setAmountExVat(), setAmountIncVat() or setVatPercent().
+Note: The preferred way is to use setAmountExVat() and setVatPercent().
      *
      * Order row item price including tax, expressed as a float value.
      *